HandlebarLabs/handlebarlabs.com/content/products/react-native-school.md

 As of May 25, 2021.

-- 24,000 students (across all classes, including free)
+- 24,000 students (across all courses, including free)
 - 160 Tutorials
-- 18 Classes
+- 18 Courses
 - 1,076 Reviews (4.7/5 Average)

 ## Socials